 “Give me a piggy-back ride—your shorts are already sopping wet already,” Mary said as she began to remove her shoes, “I’ve been naked here once already today.
 I wouldn’t want the glimpse of my classical form giving you any ideas.”

 “I had wondered how you had gotten over the creek with getting your clothes wet,” said Sean.

 “Occam’s Razor.
-Up I go,” Mary said as she hopped up on Sean’s back.
+Up I go,” Mary said, and she hopped up on Sean’s back.